gillescochez/_str/README.md

 # \_str

-\_str is a javascript chainable library which was created to do string manipulation with ease (and give a
+\_str is a chainable library which aim to simplify string manipulation and handling. \_str will also keep an history of all the modification it has made so it is easy to rollback any changes.
+It is also possible to store manipulation state which can later be retrieved individually or as a all (useful if you can have one chain for all your changes but need multiple formatted version of the original strings.

 ## Examples